-Risk assessments are nothing new and whether you like it or not, if you work in information security, you are in the risk management business.
-As organizations rely more on information technology and information systems to do business, the inherent risks involved increase, risks that didn't exist prior.
+Risk assessments are nothing new, and whether you like it or not, if you work in information security, you are in the risk management business.
+As organizations rely more on information technology and information systems to do business, the digital risk threat landscape expands, exposing ecosystems to new critical vulnerabilities.

-The National Institute of Standards and Technology (NIST) has developed a Cybersecurity Framework to provide a base for best practice.
+The National Institute of Standards and Technology (NIST) has developed a Cybersecurity Framework to provide a base for risk assessment practices.

 - What is the threat?